Quality 4.0: Performance Excellence for Digital Transformation

 QUALITY & INNOVATION BLOG

-Nicole is VP, Global Quality & Supply Chain Practice at Intelex Technologies in Toronto, Ontario.
-She is Associate Professor (on leave) in the Department of Integrated Science and Technology (ISAT) at James Madison University (JMU) in Harrisonburg, Virginia.
-She was formerly an Assistant Director (VP) of the National Radio Astronomy Observatory, Head of Software Development at the Green Bank Telescope, and worked for Nortel Networks, Clarify (CRM), the National Ecological Obervatory Network (NEON), and the National Oceanic and Atmospheric Administration (NOAA).
-Nicole is a Fellow of the American Society for Quality (ASQ) and Editor of Software Quality Professional journal.
+Dr. Radziwill is a Fellow of the American Society for Quality (ASQ) and Editor of Software Quality Professional journal.
+She leads quality and organizational excellence efforts for Intelex Technologies in Toronto, Ontario, including the company's lean transformation using the Fortive Business System (FBS), and is a tenured Associate Professor (on leave) in the Department of Integrated Science and Technology (ISAT) at James Madison University (JMU) in Harrisonburg, Virginia.
+She was formerly an Assistant Director (VP) of End to End Digital Operations at the National Radio Astronomy Observatory, Head of Software Development at the Green Bank Telescope, and worked for Nortel Networks, Clarify (CRM), the National Ecological Obervatory Network (NEON), Associated Universities, Inc. (AUI), the Institute for Atmospheric Sciences (IAS), and the National Oceanic and Atmospheric Administration (NOAA) Forecast Lab.

 Courses (click through for Creative Commons course materials):